 MapReduce needs to have key-values to process the files.
 For text, we usually use the lines and its character offset to index them.
 We could also use a special character to separate different parts of the text.
 Often this part part of preprocessing the dataset so that it is understandable by mapreduce is called impendance mismatch

 This is a form of optimization.
-When we are mapping, we can do part of the reducing step.
+Recall that a big bottleneck of this system is the network communication, when we are mapping, we can do part of the reducing step so that later we have fewer key-value pairs to transmit.
 Often the combining step is the same as the reducing step.
 But this is not often possible:

 - Type must be the same for reduce function.